 As a boater in Nova Scotia, you likely already know the importance of winterizing your boat.
 Winters can be harsh out here on the Atlantic Ocean.
 Taking the proper steps to prepare your boat for winter will improve its longevity, help ensure you operate a sea-worthy vessel, and save time when springtime arrives.
-Below is a brief refresher on winterizing your boat, plus a handy one-page Winterize Your Boat Checklist available free to download.
+Below is a brief refresher on winterizing your boat, plus a handy one-page Winterize Your Boat Checklist available for free download.

-The steps you take to winterize your boat vary and depend on your boat type, its motor(s), and where you store your boat.
+The steps you take to winterize your boat vary and depend on your boat type, motor(s), and where you store your boat.
 Overall, there are several common tips to consider.
 That said, the owner’s manual containing specific requirements for your vessel is the best place to start.

 Ensuring your boat’s engine and all fluids are taken care of will go a long way to keeping your boat in good working condition over time.